Kerry Rhodes: New York Jets

-Rhodes was drafted in the 4th round (123rd overall) of the 2005 NFL Draft by the New York Jets.
+Rhodes was selected in the fourth round (123rd overall) of the 2005 NFL draft by the New York Jets.
 That same year, he beat out Oliver Celestin for the starting job at strong safety and started in 16 consecutive games in 2005.
 In his first professional season, Rhodes recorded 108 total tackles (85 solo), a sack, an interception, 9 pass deflections and a forced fumble.

 On September 24, 2006, he made a pivotal play against J. P. Losman of the Buffalo Bills, stripping the ball from the quarterback's hands and allowing Shaun Ellis to return the fumble for a touchdown.
-This helped the Jets to a 28-20 victory.
+This helped the Jets to a 28–20 victory.
 He was named AFC Defensive Player of the Week for week 3.
 In Week 7, Rhodes intercepted a pass by Detroit Lions quarterback Jon Kitna.
 In Week 12, during the game against the Houston Texans, Rhodes intercepted a pass by quarterback David Carr in the second half.
 Following the 2006 season, Rhodes was named to All-Pro team by the Associated Press.

 On April 9, 2008, Rhodes signed an extension with the Jets for five years, for a total of $33.5 million, with $20 million guaranteed.

 Arizona Cardinals

 On March 6, 2010, Rhodes was traded from the New York Jets to the Arizona Cardinals for a 2010 4th round draft pick and a 2011 7th round pick.
 Later, his Jets coach Rex Ryan criticized Rhodes in his memoir, saying, "He wouldn't work, and he was a Hollywood type, flashy and needing attention".

 Rhodes started and played in all 16 regular season games of the 2010-2011 season for the Cardinals, recording a total of 90 tackles, 78 solo, 12 assists, 1 sack, 12 passes deflected, 4 interceptions returned for a total of 174 yards, longest returned for 66 yards and 4 fumble recoveries.
-On December 31, 2010, Rhodes was awarded The Lloyd Herberg MVP award for the 2010-2011 season by the Arizona chapter of the Pro Football Writers Association.
+On December 31, 2010, Rhodes was awarded The Lloyd Herberg MVP award for the 2010–2011 season by the Arizona chapter of the Pro Football Writers Association.

 In 2011, Rhodes was inducted into the Kentucky chapter of National Football League Players Association Hall of Fame along with Lou Michaels, Dale Lindsey, Rod Hill and Phil Simms.